Mental exercises are a great way to train your brain for increased positive thinking and optimism on a daily basis.

-Instead of forcing, surrender and use this manta/mudra meditation.
-Bring the thumb to the pointer finger, thumb to the middle finger, thumb to the ring finger and thumb to the pinkie finger.
+In succession, bring the thumb to the pointer finger, the thumb to the middle finger, the thumb to the ring finger, and the thumb to the pinkie finger.

-This simple but powerful reminder brings you back into your body and reminds YOU, that you are the first step to positivity and change towards peace and love in the world.
+This simple but powerful reminder brings you back into your body and reminds you, that you are the first step to positivity and change towards peace and love in the world.